the-expanse/SideQuestWiki/If-updating-or-reinstalling-BMBF-due-to-issues.md

 1 Uninstall BeatSaber as well as BMBF using SideQuests "My currently installed Apps" tab (Top right) ![](https://cdn.discordapp.com/attachments/615234075778875453/695196680361869342/Screenshot_1464.png)

-After that for how to properly reinstall afterinformation see [this section](https://github.com/the-expanse/SideQuest/wiki/BMBF#bmbf-installation-how-to) of the page
+After that for how to properly reinstall after un-installation information see [this section](https://github.com/the-expanse/SideQuest/wiki/BMBF#bmbf-installation-how-to) of the page

 # - (IMPORTANT)